Professor of Economics, Faculty of Social Sciences

-Kevin joined the School as Professor of Economics in 2011 and has been Head of School since 2012.
-Prior to this, he was a Fellow of Queens' College and Senior Research Officer of the Department of Applied Economics at the University of Cambridge and then Professor of Economics at the University of Leicester.
+Kevin joined the School as Professor of Economics in 2011 and was Head of School 2012-18.
+Prior to joining Nottingham, he was a Fellow of Queens' College and Senior Research Officer of the Department of Applied Economics at the University of Cambridge and then Professor of Economics at the University of Leicester.
 He is a Research Fellow of both the Centre for Finance, Credit and Macroeconomics (CFCM) and the Granger Centre for Time Series Econometrics .

 A full biography and access to data and publications are available from his Personal Page.
 Kevin's complete CV can be downloaded here in pdf format.
 Kevin's facewall page is here.